haticekaratay/plant_species/README.md

 # PlantSpecies

 Welcome to your plant_species gem!
 This gem will get you taxonomy of a plant with its complete Kingdom, Family, Genus and Species.

-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/plant_species`.
-To experiment with that code, run `./bin/plant_species` for an interactive prompt.

 ## Installation

 Add this line to your application's Gemfile: